rekemezie/storefront-backend/README.md

 #### /products/

-- To create a product we run `curl -d '{"name":"somename", "price":"2.34", "category":"somecategory"}' -X POST localhost:3000/products`
+- To create a product we run `curl -d '{"name":"somename", "price":"2.34", "category":"somecategory"}' -H 'Authorization: Bearer token' -X POST localhost:3000/products`

 ### Running Orders endpoints
 Some orders enpoints require a verified token before it can be accessed this we use the JWT secret to generate a token from `https://jwt.io/#debugger-io`, without any payload.
+Get a token generated from user login to replace the token in the header.

+#### /orders/

+- To create a new order `curl -d '{"user_id":"1", "status":"active"}' -H 'Authorization: Bearer token' -X POST localhost:3000/orders/`

 #### /orders/users/:id